-(click logo for a brief mp3 of the Rampant Corgi).
+(click logo for a brief mp3 of the Rampant Corgi signature audio).

 John Frame